William-Gong/NMR/README.md

 # NMR
-Better work about NMR in Bruker
+Better work with NMR in Bruker